dnjfr/dual-confirm/README.md

 python utils/setup_ssl.py
 ```

-Then modify the `app.py` file depending on whether or not SSL is used.
+Then modify `app.py` file depending on whether or not SSL is used.

-**11.** Open two terminals (make sure both terminals have the `.venv` activated) and start the application:
+**10.** Open two terminals (make sure both terminals have `.venv` activated) and start the application:
 ```bash
 # Terminal 1: Start password generation service
 python passwords_generation.py